 Making the Bread

 The bread — or rolls — generally follow other yeast bread recipes except that sweet potato pulp is added in.
 The recipe called for 1-1/2 cup sweet potato pulp.
 I determined that this was equivalent to a sweet potato which weighted 12 oz.
-So, pare and cut a large sweet potato in chunks and gently boil until tender.
+So, pare and cut a large sweet potato into chunks and gently boil until tender.
 This took about 30 minutes.
 Then drain and mash the potato.
 I used a potato ricer to mash it which is a very useful kitchen gadget.

 Next, let a packet of yeast soften and bubble in warm milk and 1/2 cup flour.
 While this is percolating, mix the sweet potato pulp with the rest of the ingredients (except flour) — eggs, sugar, melted butter and a little salt; mix well.
 Then add the milk/yeast mixture and stir.